renatabiniek/hush-daisies/TESTING.md

   * image or placeholder image are displayed
   * category name when clicked redirect to the correct category filtered results
   * quantity selector button (-/+) work correctly, incrementing or decrementing the quantity
+  * a validation message shows up if more than 20 items is submitted
   * Keep shopping button and back to all products link redirect to the products page
   * Add to basket button adds the item to the basket
   * toast message with basket preview and checkout button is displayed